ericchase-library/ts-library/README.md

 >
 > Patterns in `.gitignore` and `.prettierignore` are treated as though they are prefixed with `**/` and suffixed with `/**`.
 For example, the pattern `dir` will match any file, folder, and subfolder named `dir` anywhere.
 You don't need to add any `**`.
 >
-> On the other hand, if you want to match a file or folder in the project root folder only, then you must actualy prefix the pattern with `/`.
+> On the other hand, if you want to match a file or folder in the project root folder only, then you must actually prefix the pattern with `/`.
 For example, `/dir` will only match a file or folder named `dir` in the project root folder.
+(Technically, `/dir` will only match a file or folder named `dir` in the same folder that the `.gitignore` and/or `.prettierignore` file is inside, just to be clear.)
 That's right, `/` does **NOT** refer to the drive root in config files like `.gitignore` and `.prettierignore`.
 For these config files, `/` refers to the current folder that the config file is located.
 In essence `/` acts like `./`.
 >
 > So what about `./` in these config files?
 You guessed it, like with VSCode settings, `./` doesn't work in config files like `.gitignore` and `.prettierignore`, so just don't use it.
 >
 > Lastly, a _trailing_ `/` on a pattern in `.gitignore` and `.prettierignore` specifically means the pattern should only match a folder.
 That means `abc` matches files and folders named `abc`, but `abc/` _only_ matches folders named `abc`.
 Unfortunately, there is no counterpart for matching _only_ files.
-You would need to do some pattern jitsu for that.
+You would need to do some pattern jutsu for that.

 `.tsconfig.json`